devaniljr/context-organizer/README.md

 - Preventing from adding files that are already in a context (by @DanNYSPD).
 - New button to remove a context as a whole.

+### 0.0.4 (by @DanNYSPD)

+- Copy file path into clipboard
+- Copy all file paths from a context into clipboard (based on EOL of the OS)
+- Add file to stage stack (git) directly
+- Rename contextS

 ## Feedback

 If you have suggestions or issues, please [open an issue](https://github.com/devaniljr/context-organizer).